 Attending an online school simply means that your students will be online more often.
 We strive to provide students with a variety of off-line assignments, projects, experiments, interviews, books to read and fun things to create.
 When they are online, let’s be safe.

 Since we embed YouTube videos in our Canvas lessons, we strongly recommend that you block ads.
 AdBlock is a recommended free service.
 Configure AdBlock to prevent thumbnails on the video after viewing.
 Here are simple instructions.
+You may also want to block YouTube entirely when your students are not actively doing homework, and unblock it only to allow them to view the videos in the courses.